2024-avril-devops-alt-dist/nicow-total-recall-api/README.md

 # Total Recall API

 ## Description
 This project is an API using NextJS with Typescript on a MongoDB database.
 Everything is dockerized.
 To launch the project on your local network, follow the next steps.

 ## How to start the project
-First, create .env `cp .env.dist .env` and complete values with your own Then, start container : `docker compose up --build -d`
+First, create .env and .env.local `cp .env.dist .env && cp .env.local.dist .env.local` and complete values with your own
+Then, start container : `docker compose up --build -d`
 Push your db schema & generate prisma client : `docker compose exec app npx prisma db push && npx prisma generate`
-*ONLY THE FIRST TIME YOU INSTALL THE PROJECT*, you need to initialize replica : `./setup.sh` When started, you can see your page [here](http://localhost:3000/)
+***On the first time you install the project***, you need to initialize replica : `./setup.sh`
+When started, you can see your page [here](http://localhost:3000/)
 You can see your db content with prisma studio : `npx prisma studio`, then [here](http://localhost:5555/)

 ## Commands
 - Enter in app container : `docker compose exec app sh`